EUR/GBP Currency Pair

-Of all of the popular currency pairs traded in the Forex market, the EUR/GBP currency pair has a very strong position.
-The Euro and British Pound has low volatility and this offers several benefits due to its stability.
-As a pair, EURGBP is the 8th most popular choice for Forex trading and it is quoted according to its supply and demand to 4 decimal places.
-This currency pair can also be quoted either way around, and therefore it may be represented as GBP EUR and sometimes as EUR GBP depending on the broker.
-The EUR/GBP pair is known as a trending pair, with frequent long periods of falling or rising trends with little fluctuation in the intermediate periods.
-Investors should therefore use traditional trading methods to invest in this pairing, which has historically always moved within a channel of 0.5673 and 0.9800.
-The central bank relating to the Euro is the ECB and the central bank relating to GBP is the Bank of England or BoE.
-Paying close attention to data and economic releases from both of these institutions is key to successful trading of the EUR GBP pair.
+Of all of the popular currency pairs traded on the Forex market, the EUR/GBP currency pair has a very strong position.
+The Euro and British Pound have low volatility, and this offers several benefits due to their stability.
+As a pair, EUR/GBP is the eighth most popular choice for Forex trading, and it is quoted according to its supply and demand to four decimal places.
+This currency pair can also be quoted either way around, and therefore it may be represented as GBP/EUR and sometimes as EUR/GBP depending on the broker.
+The EUR/GBP pair is known as a trending pair, characterised by frequent long periods of falling or rising trends with little fluctuation in the intermediate periods.
+Investors should therefore use traditional trading methods to invest in this pairing, which has historically always moved within a channel of 0.5673 to 0.9800.
+The central bank relating to the Euro is the ECB, and the central bank relating to GBP is the Bank of England, or BoE.
+Paying close attention to data and economic releases from both of these institutions is key to successful trading of the EUR/GBP pair.

 Facts About the GBP

-The central bank of the United Kingdom is the BoE or Bank of England.
-The British Pound or Pound Sterling is the 4th moth traded currency in the world and also the globe’s 4rd most held reserve currency.
-The Pound has a number of colloquial names including the Quid, the Nicker and the Cable.
-The Pound holds the distinction of being the oldest currency that is still used today and it is one of the most frequently converted currencies with Saint Helena, Gibraltar and the Falkland Islands all being pegged to the GBP.
-The GBP dates back to 760 when the silver penny was introduced to the Anglo Saxon kingdom.
-By 1158 its design had been changed to one that was no longer formed from pure silver and it was at that time that its name was changed to the Sterling Pound.
-In 1487 the shilling was introduced and then the Pound arrived in 1489.
-Paper notes became currency in 1694 and their legal basis was changed from silver to gold.
+The central bank of the United Kingdom is the Bank of England (BoE).
+The British Pound, or Pound Sterling, is the fourth most-traded currency in the world, and also the globe’s fourth most-held reserve currency.
+The Pound has a number of colloquial names, including the Quid, the Nicker and the Cable.
+The Pound holds the distinction of being the oldest currency that is still in use today, and is one of the most frequently converted currencies, with Saint Helena, Gibraltar and the Falkland Islands all being pegged to the GBP.
+The GBP dates back to 760, when the silver penny was introduced to the Anglo Saxon kingdom.
+By 1158 its design had been changed to one that was no longer formed from pure silver, and it was at that time that its name was changed to the Sterling Pound.
+In 1487 the shilling was introduced, and then the Pound arrived in 1489.
+Paper notes became currency in 1694, and their legal basis was changed from silver to gold.
 In 1695, just one year later, the Bank of England was established as one of the world’s first central banks.
-In the early part of the 20th century, an increasing number of countries started to tie their currency to gold and thus a gold standard was formed allowing conversion between the currencies of various countries which brought a revolution in the international trading economy.
-The gold standard was officially adopted in Britain in 1816 and this led to a major period of economy growth in the country which lasted until the start of the First World War.
-The British Pound was also circulated in the British Empire’s colonies which led to it being held by many banks as a reserve currency, however when the British economy went into decline the US Dollar took over.
-By 1971 the Sterling Area had been terminated and following that time, the Pound went through several periods of highs and lows.
+In the early part of the 20th century, an increasing number of countries started to tie their currency to gold, and thus a gold standard was formed to allow conversion between the currencies of various countries, which brought a revolution in the international trading economy.
+The gold standard was officially adopted in Britain in 1816, and this led to a major period of economic growth in the country, which lasted until the start of the First World War.
+The British Pound was also circulated in the British Empire’s colonies, which led to it being held by many banks as a reserve currency.
+However, when the British economy went into decline the US Dollar took over.
+By 1971 the Sterling Area had been terminated, and following that time, the Pound went through several periods of highs and lows.